jsuarezruiz/jsuarezruiz.github.io/README.md

 - The folder root holds the DocFX site (the project's `docs/_site` output).
 - `gallery/` holds the published WebAssembly sample (the `publish/wwwroot` output of `dotnet publish -c Release -r browser-wasm`).
-- Avalonia Vignettes has no documentation site, so its folder is the showcase itself.

 The `.nojekyll` files stop Jekyll from dropping `_framework` and other folders that start with an underscore.
 Keep them when replacing a folder.